Dominica concerned over use of chemical weapons in Syria

 Dominica has expressed concerns over the ongoing war in Syria and has expressed ‘zero tolerance’ over the use of chemical weapons in the conflict.

-A press release from the Ministry of Finance said as a member of the International Community, the Commonwealth of Dominica is concerned at the protracted conflict occurring in Syria which has left thousands of people dead and many more injured, and which has led to the displacement of millions of people and left many cities in ruins.
+A press release from the Ministry of Foreign Affairs said as a member of the International Community, the Commonwealth of Dominica is concerned at the protracted conflict occurring in Syria which has left thousands of people dead and many more injured, and which has led to the displacement of millions of people and left many cities in ruins.

 “We should all strive for the maintenance of peace around the world.
 The strictest adherence to agreed international norms regarding the resolution of conflicts and the conduct of states generally, should be respected by all,” the release stated.